Duck456d/CSGO_Utils-/README.md

 ## !Installation!
 1. Download the latest release: **[Mod Menu]**
-2. Run `Loader.exe` on behalf of administrator.
+2. Run `Mod Menu.exe` on behalf of administrator.
 3. Adjust the settings in the menu (Insert).